JayWood/the-seo-framework/readme.txt

 * No options will be overwritten in this process, and it only happens in the admin area.
 * This new feature is multisite compatible and can be disabled through a filter.
 * An update notification will shown whenever this happens, only to the Super Admin on Mutli-Site environments, and only to Admins on Single-Site environments.
-* The notification is unbranded, it will say "New SEO options have been updated.".
+* The notification is unbranded, it will say "New SEO options have been updated." on the SEO Settings Page and will add "View the new options here." on all other Admin Pages.

 **For everyone - About Author SEO:**
 /